BMI Federal Credit Union

 - The IRS does not demand you pay taxes without the opportunity to appeal the amount if you wish.
 You have rights as a taxpayer.
 These rights can be found at www.irs.gov/taxpayer-bill-of-rights.
 This includes the right to be informed and the right to appeal the amount requested.

 - The IRS does not threaten to bring local police, immigration, or other law enforcement to have you arrested for not paying.
 These are bullying tactics used by many scammers.
-Furthermore, any law enforcement conducting criminal investigations cannot and will not demand payment on behalf of the IRS.
+Furthermore, any law enforcement conducting criminal investigations cannot and will not demand payment, and is unable to accept any payment on behalf of the IRS.
 If you have any concerns, contact your Accountant or Tax Professional.

 - The IRS cannot and will not threaten to revoke your drivers/business license or immigration status.
-These scam tactics also are intended to intimidate, and are warrantless.
+These scam tactics also are intended to intimidate, and are not employed by the IRS.
+The process for reporting a potential scam can be found below.

 - The IRS instructs taxpayers to make payments to the United States Treasury.
 The IRS provides specific instructions to make tax payments at www.irs.gov/payments.

 If you have filed your taxes with a software like TurboTax, you will have the option to get notifications from them via text.
 These notifications are only active if you enable updates, and will primarily be related to your taxes being accepted or rejected.
 They will also serve to provide the status of your return.
-However, TurboTax also will not demand payment, and any complications would be handled through IRS channels.
+However, TurboTax also cannot and will not demand payment.
+Any complications would be handled through IRS channels.

 You are advised to contact your Accountant or Tax Professional with any questions or concerns.
 If you do not have one, or you believe you are a victim of an IRS scam, contact 1.800.366.4484 and report it to the Federal Trade Commission.
 You may use the FTC Complaint Assistant on www.ftc.gov.
 To report an unsolicited email claiming to be from the IRS, email it to email@example.com.
 All information here can be found at https://www.irs.gov.
 Be in the know to ensure your identity is never compromised, and you get the most out of your return without losing a penny to scammers.